Washington Mall: History

-Also, in July 2014, JoAnn Fabrics was relocated from the Washington Mall to the Washington Crown Center.
-This marked the end of the interior for the Washington Mall, as Jo Ann Fabrics was the only shop inside the mall that was left.
+In July 2014, Jo-Ann Fabrics departed Washington Mall for the nearby Washington Crown Center.
+This marked the end of Washington Mall's active interior, as Jo-Ann Fabrics had been the last remaining interior tenant.

-Toys R Us closed their Washington Mall location in the company's 2018 bankruptcy.
-Afterwards, the Washington Mall sign and the Imperial Cleaners sign were both removed, and the area with JCPenney was fenced off all the way up to the end of Staples to prevent trespassing.
-In 2019, the vacated space was used for a Spirit Halloween before 2022; department store retail chain Gabe's has since used this vacated space as a distribution center up until 2023, after which the Toys R Us retail space was vacated for good.
-Sometime in February 2024, Staples closed due to the owner's decision not to bring the building up to code.
-Only two stores, Grand China Buffet and Harbor Freight Tools, both of which have exterior access, remain open.
+Toys R Us closed its Washington Mall location in the company's 2018 bankruptcy.
+Subsequently, the Washington Mall sign and the Imperial Cleaners sign were removed, and the former JCPenney area was fenced off to the boundary of Staples to deter trespassing.
+Between 2019 and 2022, the vacated space was used seasonally by Spirit Halloween.
+From 2022 to 2023, retail chain Gabe's used the former Toys R Us space as a distribution center, after which the space was vacated entirely.
+In February 2024, Staples closed after the property owner declined to bring the building up to code.
+By early 2024, only two stores remained open—Grand China Buffet and Harbor Freight Tools—both accessible only from the exterior.